 Course overview

-If you are inspired to teach young children, Deakin’s Bachelor of Early Childhood Education provides you with the opportunity to explore early childhood education curriculum theories and pedagogies.
-You will study areas including; child development, health and wellbeing, diversity and inclusion, professional studies as well as teaching and learning in discipline areas of literacy, mathematics, science, and the arts.
+If you are inspired to teach young children Deakin’s Bachelor of Early Childhood Education prepares you to become a confident, capable educator.
+You will study areas including; child development, health and wellbeing, diversity and inclusion, professional studies and key learning areas of literacy, mathematics, science, and the arts.

 Do you want to start your journey to becoming an early childhood educator?

 Deakin maintains close links with the education sector to ensure our courses are developed and reviewed with professional input.
-You will be taught by experts who have teaching experience and who are recognised as leaders and innovators in their fields.
+You will be taught by experts who have teaching experience andare recognised as leaders and innovators in their fields.
 This means you can be confident that what you learn with us will be relevant to your future teaching career.

 The Professional Experience Program is a key part of every Deakin teaching student’s course experience.
-Working with more than 1400 early childhood centres and schools across Australia, we’ll arrange at least 80-days of placements for you in early childhood education and care settings where you will learn from experienced early childhood teachers.
+Working with more than 1400 schools and 500 early childhood centres across Australia, we’ll arrange at least 80-days of placements for you in early childhood education and care settings where you will learn from experienced early childhood teachers.

 Choose to study via our premium online learning platform and have the additional flexibility to balance work, life, and study.
 Studying online is collaborative and engaging, while still allowing you to complete your studies when and where it suits you.